 - Assume that the document is UTF-8

 <string>denoting the character encoding to be used.
-It must be the name of a web-safe character encoding defined in the IANA-registry.
+It must be the name of a web-safe character encoding defined in the IANA-registry, and must be double-quoted, following exactly one space character (U+0020), and immediately terminated with a semicolon.
 If several names are associated with an encoding, only the one marked with preferred must be used.